pechmannlab/riboconsensus/README.md

 * peak_synchronization.py: utilitiy functions to compute consensus ribosome density profiles

-##### update:
+##### Update January 2021:
-January 2021: Supplementary Figure 1 is now Figure 2, the numbering of the other figures changes accordingly.
+Supplementary Figure 1 is now Figure 2, the numbering of the other figures changes accordingly.
 Several figure panels from the supplementary figures have been integrated into the main figures.